ipfs-inactive/RFC/README.md

 Some accepted RFCs represent vital features that need to be implemented right away.
 Other accepted RFCs can represent features that can wait until some arbitrary developer feels like doing the work.
-Every accepted RFC has an associated issue tracking its implementation in the IPFS repository; thus that associated issue can be assigned a priority via the triage process that the teams use for all issues in the IPFS repositories.
+Every accepted RFC has an associated issue tracking its implementation in the corresponding IPFS repository; thus that associated issue can be assigned a priority via the triage process that the teams use for all issues in the IPFS repositories.